 * ParachuteInATree: There's a scene (BasedOnATrueStory) where a paratrooper becomes snagged on a French church spire.
 The real-life church at Sainte-Mère-Église now has an effigy of said paratrooper (John Steele) hanging from its steeples, as well as a stained glass window commemorating the invasion.

 * PercussiveMaintenance: Captain Maud fixing a stalled Universal Carrier on the beach with a baton.
 The baton in the film was the genuine article used during the real landings.

 * PrecisionFStrike: Col. Priller delivers one of these with just a "damned" at his superiors, who order to him to assemble his forces for a counterattack, not long after having dispersed his forces so far from the front that he has only 2 planes available.

 * RoadSignReversal: A Reversed Road Sign to Sainte-Mère-Église briefly confuses invading Allied forces, until an American officer sees through the trick and orders the sign cut down.

-* ShellShockedVeteran: RichardBurton's character is a Battle of Britain veteran who is shot down over Normandy on D-Day.
+* ShellShockedVeteran: Creator/RichardBurton's character is a Battle of Britain veteran who is shot down over Normandy on D-Day.